Christine’s Five Global Key Pillars

 - VoteMama Foundation

-Christine is also an angel investor for Myavana and Cradlewise, two tech companies founded by moms of color.
+Christine is an angel investor for Myavana and Cradlewise, two tech companies founded by moms of color.
 Myavana analyzes, researches and recommends personalized hair care solutions.
 Cradlewise is an AI-powered smart crib and bassinet and was named the Editors’ Choice and Best Family Tech at CES 2021 and one of TIME’s Best Inventions in 2020.